Greenwood, Indiana Therapists

 As of July 1, 2017, Greenwood had 57,375 residents.
 The population was predominantly White (86.2 percent), followed by Latino (6.1 percent) and Black (4.4 percent).
-Just under 8 percent of the residents were foreign born, a higher than average figure for the state as a whole.
-Indiana’s total population at the time was 4.9 percent foreign born.
+Just under 8 percent of the residents were foreign-born, a higher-than-average figure for the state as a whole.
+Indiana’s total population at the time was 4.9 percent foreign-born.
 The median household income was $55,274, and 12.2 percent of households lived at or below the federal poverty line.
 About half the residents age 15 and older were married (49.6 percent), while 30.1 percent were never married, and 13.8 percent were divorced.

 Almost two-thirds of households (65.5 percent) described themselves as family households.

 One factor that appeals to those looking for a place to raise a family is the low crime rate in Greenwood.
-While the United States average crime index was 280.5 incidents per 100,000 in the population in 2016, the rate for Greenwood was 257.7.
+While the United States average crime index was 280.5 incidents per 100,000 population in 2016, the rate for Greenwood was 257.7.
 Thefts and other property crimes made up the majority of the offenses.
 Another appealing trait of the city is the emphasis on getting outdoors and staying active.
 Pedal boating on the canal is a favorite activity and walking and biking trails are plentiful.